antonme/GeoIP/README.md

 - All subnets presented in CIDR format

 ## License
-As these lists based on database that originate from MaxMind GeoLite2 data, it is implied that the original GeoLite2 End User License Agreement may apply to them too.
+As these lists are based on a database originating from MaxMind GeoLite2 data, it is implied that the original GeoLite2 End User License Agreement may apply to them too.

 Please see: https://www.maxmind.com/en/geolite2/eula

+Any scripts here may be used as you see fit.